mabar1/Phenalyzer/README.md

     ```
   - To store the file, press `Esc`, type `:wq` to save and exit.
   - Restart VS Code.
-If the terminal has notable delay and does not respond to your commands, the chances are high that the `./lintr` file is wrongly formated.
+If the terminal has notable delay and does not respond to commands you send from the console, chances are high that `./lintr`  is wrongly formatted.

 ## 4. Install Phenalyzer Dependencies
-- cmake is required to install a multitude of R packages (such as `s2, stars, nloptr, FlowSOM`).
-We will install cmake from the bash terminal, not R!
-In bash, type:
+- `cmake` is required to install a multitude of R packages (such as `s2, stars, nloptr, FlowSOM`).
+We will install `cmake` from the bash terminal, not R:
 - **Install cmake for package dependencies:**
   ```bash
   sudo apt install cmake